oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    a Key Binding JWT is provided by the Holder or not.
 Refer to (#key_binding_security) for details.
 2. If Key Binding is required and the Holder has provided an SD-JWT, the Verifier MUST reject the presentation.
-2. If the Holder has provided an SD-JWT-KB, parse it into an SD-JWT and a Key Binding JWT.
+3. If the Holder has provided an SD-JWT-KB, parse it into an SD-JWT and a Key Binding JWT.
-3. Process the SD-JWT as defined in (#sd_jwt_verification).
+4. Process the SD-JWT as defined in (#sd_jwt_verification).
-4. If Key Binding is required:
+5. If Key Binding is required:
-    1. If Key Binding is provided by means not defined in this specification, verify the Key Binding according to the method used.
-    2. Otherwise, verify the Key Binding JWT as follows:
     1. Determine the public key for the Holder from the SD-JWT (see (#holder_public_key_claim)).
     2. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
 The `none` algorithm MUST NOT be accepted.
     3. Validate the signature over the Key Binding JWT per Section 5.2 of [@!RFC7515].
     4. Check that the `typ` of the Key Binding JWT is `kb+jwt` (see (#kb-jwt)).
     5. Check that the creation time of the Key Binding JWT, as determined by the `iat` claim, is within an acceptable window.
     6. Determine that the Key Binding JWT is bound to the current transaction and was created for this Verifier (replay protection) by validating `nonce` and `aud` claims.
     7. Calculate the digest over the Issuer-signed JWT and Disclosures as defined in (#integrity-protection-of-the-presentation) and verify that it matches the value of the `sd_hash` claim in the Key Binding JWT.
     8. Check that the Key Binding JWT is a valid JWT in all other respects, per [@!RFC7519] and [@!RFC8725].

 If any step fails, the presentation is not valid and processing MUST be aborted.